hphelion/docs.hpcloud.com/apispecs/cs/working/private/User.md

 When a Domain Administrator creates a new User, the User object created will have the "passwordResetRequired" flag set to "true".
 In this case, the caller should force the User to reset the password for the User.

 **Request Data**

+{Specify all the required/optional url and data parameters for the given method call.}

 **URL Parameters**